KristaMarbury/employeetracker/README.md

 # Known Bugs

-The update employee roles function is not working.
+The update employee roles function and the find employees by manager function work.

 # License